 The development of the Guidelines / Recommendations on the use of CTI-CFF for Project Development Pursuits and other related fund-raising initiatives (Guideline) commence upon the appointment of the Finance and Operations Manager; and

-Propose to COM to dissolve the Coordination Mechanism Working Group (CMWG) noting that the newly established Internal Resource Committee (IRC) shall takeover in overseeing Regional Secretariat’s internal finance, operations and administrative matters.
+In transition the Coordination Mechanism Working Group (CMWG) will be replaced by the Internal Resource Committee (IRC) overseeing the Regional Secretariat’s internal finance, operations and administrative matters.

 Appreciate Malaysia’s leadership as the Chair of the Coordination Mechanism Working Group (CMWG).